MicrosoftDocs/win32/desktop-src/oe/oe-tableindex.md

 ---
 title: TABLEINDEX structure
 description: Do not use.
 This struct represents an index on a table.
-It can be used to sort the records in the table by any of the columns. ms.assetid: '3bec3f89-6d1a-4471-b57e-da48c4ed6203'
+It can be used to sort the records in the table by any of the columns. ms.assetid: 3bec3f89-6d1a-4471-b57e-da48c4ed6203
+keywords:
-keywords: ["TABLEINDEX structure Windows Mail (formerly Outlook Express)", "LPTABLEINDEX structure pointer Windows Mail (formerly Outlook Express)"]
+- TABLEINDEX structure Windows Mail (formerly Outlook Express)
+- LPTABLEINDEX structure pointer Windows Mail (formerly Outlook Express)
 topic_type:
 - apiref
 api_name:
 - TABLEINDEX
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TABLEINDEX structure